 Set up access to Windows Device Portal

-The first time you connect to the Device Portal on your HoloLens, you will need to create a username and password.
+The first time you connect to the Device Portal on your HoloLens, you'll need to create a username and password.

-- Click or tap Request pin and look at the HoloLens display to get the generated PIN.
+- Select or tap Request pin and look at the HoloLens display to get the generated PIN.

 - Enter the PIN in the PIN displayed on your device textbox.

-- Enter the user name you will use to connect to the Device Portal.
+- Enter the user name you'll use to connect to the Device Portal.
 It doesn't need to be a Microsoft Account (MSA) name or a domain name.

 - Enter a password and confirm it.
 The password must be at least seven characters in length.
 It doesn't need to be an MSA or domain password.